Create your best hormone health with East Asian medicine (a guide).

 Avoid: icy cold beverages or raw foods

-You may also want to ask your doctor test your thyroid function.
-Ideally looking at a full thyroid panel including TSH, free T4, free T3, TPO, and Anti TG
+You may also want to ask your doctor to test your thyroid function.
+Ideally, looking at a full thyroid panel including TSH, free T4, free T3, TPO, and Anti-TG

 Supplements to consider: ginger tea, ginseng, cinnamon